Stomach ulcer: Information & peptic ulcer doctors

 Article overview

-Definition: What is a gastric ulcer?
+Definition: What is a peptic ulcer?

 Die Speiseröhre und der Magen

-The position of the stomach in the human body © peterschreiber.media | AdobeStock
+The location of the stomach in the human body © peterschreiber.media | AdobeStock

-Causes of a gastric ulcer
+Causes of a stomach ulcer

+are the cause.
 Such an imbalance can have various external or endogenous causes.

 • the bacterium Helicobacter pylori,